evnm/www/_posts/2020-02-04-five-years-in-energy.md

 So take these lessons with a grain of salt.
 If you're setting out on a startup journey in the energy sector, your mileage will undoubtedly vary.
 I'm rooting for you.

-If you’d like to dig into this topic over the phone or coffee, <a href="mailto:evan.meagher@gmail.com">shoot me an email</a>.

 ---

 *Thanks to